segmentio/analytics-node/README.md

 analytics-node is a node.js client for [Segment.io](https://segment.io).
 It's the sister API of the popular [analytics.js](https://github.com/segmentio/analytics.js).

-### Simpler Analytics
+### Simple

 [Segment.io](https://segment.io) is the simplest way to integrate analytics into your application.
-You integrate with one API, and you can turn on any other analytics service with a push of a button.
-No more learning new APIs, no more repeated code, and no more wasted development time.
+One API gives you access to many other analytics services with a push of a button.
+No more learning new APIs, repeated code, and wasted development time.

 ```javascript
 var analytics = require('analytics-node');